blawney/wm_autoencoder/README.md

 # wm_autoencoder
 PyTorch based autoencoder for learning latent representations of histopathology images for Waldenstrom's Macroglobulinemia.

+We make use of the Lightning project (https://lightning.ai/docs/pytorch/stable/) to wrap PyTorch and reduce some of the boilerplate.

 For configuration, we use the Hydra project (https://hydra.cc/)

 ## Setup your environment